-No New York police officers will be charged in Eric Garner death: official
+U.S. won't charge New York police officers in 2014 'I can't breathe' death

 Federal prosecutors, who had been looking at possible civil rights violations, decided not to bring charges, according to a source familiar with the decision.

-A spokesman for the federal prosecutor’s office in Brooklyn declined to comment on the report ahead of a news briefing.
 A spokesman for New York’s Police Benevolent Association union declined to immediately comment on the news.

 The New York City Chief Medical Examiner’s office ruled that Garner’s death was a homicide induced by “compression of neck (choke hold), compression of chest and prone positioning during physical restraint by police.”